BFauber/Python-R-Analyzing-Pay-and-Overtime-Abuses-SanFrancisco/README.md

 </OL>

-Python and R were used in this exercise.
+Python and R were used in this study.
 The Python packages pandas, csv, re, and string were employed in the analysis.
-The R package ggplot2 was employed in the analysis.
 <BR>
 <BR>